Neikon/Fox11/readme.md

 5. MicaForEveryone settings `firefox` section enable `Blur Behind` so when the window is not active it will still be blurred.
 6. Dont forget to uncomment `@importurl('components/mica_support.css');` from `userChrome.css`

-> Only test it in Win11
+> Only test it in Win11.

-> Thanks you to [Firefox-csshacks](https://mrotherguy.github.io/firefox-csshacks/?file=) for features code
+> Thanks you to [Firefox-csshacks](https://mrotherguy.github.io/firefox-csshacks/?file=) for features code.